 Total sediment accumulation was negatively correlated with Hmean in more energetic areas near the reef crest on the northern reef (site 1B) and southern reef (site 3B) (Table 2) where benthic sediment availability was low.
-On the northern and southern fore reef (sites 1C, 2C, and 3C), univariate and multivariate linear regressions showed both total and carbonate sediment accumulation in sediment traps were significantly correlated with Hmean, and showed a nonlinear relationship with wave heights in many cases (Figure 10).
+On the northern and southern fore reef (sites 1C, 2C, and 3C), univariate and multivariate linear regressions indicated both total and carbonate sediment accumulation in traps were significantly correlated with Hmean, and hadd a nonlinear relationship with wave heights in many cases (Figure 10).